karun31/To-Do-List/README.md

 # To-Do-List

-This is an daily tasks tracker app using which users can keep a track of their daily tasks.
+This is a daily tasks tracker app using which users can keep a track of their daily tasks.
 This has been made using basic HTML, CSS and JavaScript.